History of AVCon

 Of course, a full selection of Anime screenings ran over the weekend.

 Other content included the Lolita, Fruits and Kimono Katwalk, a new game show based on ‘Spicks and Specs’ called ‘Tentacles and Mechs.’
-Panels on Asian ball joint dolls, going to Japan, Warhammer 40k, popular anime website Anime News Network, AMVs and AMV editing, live ‘Iron Artist’ drawing and even Yaoi and Yuri panels.
+Panels on Asian ball joint dolls, travelling to Japan, Warhammer 40k, popular anime website Anime News Network, AMVs and AMV editing, live ‘Iron Artist’ drawing and even Yaoi and Yuri panels.

 For the first time, Adelaide held a leg of the Madman National Cosplay Championship.